TrackerLounge/TrackingAndEdgeDetection/IlastikAndEdgeDetection.md

 <img src='/ilastikFiles/testTrack03_WhiteBalance.jpg' width=800>

+# Conclusion
 The results are interesting but not very good for our purposes.
 Perhaps with more training images, more pre-prepared Gaussian ranges, and more labeling, we might be able to get better results.

 If we could get better results, perhaps this could be useful in our pre-processing pipeline.
 For now, it is useful to quickly get a feeling for what some default Gaussian ranges will see.
 This prompted me to play around more with the ranges in Fast Fourier Transform (FFT) and get better results.

+Also note: I am new to ilastik.
+There are lots of great training resources available on it and many powerful tools in it.
+My poor results could simply be due to my inexperience with the tool or using the wrong tool in Ilastik for this problem space.
+I am interested in playing with other tools in ilastik to learn more.
+For example Classification looks intreguing [ilastik 0.5: Introduction to Classification](https://www.youtube.com/watch?v=9fzDI_ayOJ4)